Frequently Asked Questions

 Does IOAS accreditation provide approval worldwide?

 Approval worldwide is guaranteed within the schemes that the IOAS operates because it is the scheme owner that defines the rules for recognition and acceptance.
-This means that a product certified by an IOAS accredited certification body in one country will be recognised and accepted by a buyer in another country working under that same […]
+Some of these scheme owners are government bodies and others are private schemes.
+This means that a product certified by an IOAS accredited certification body in one country will be […]

 Does IOAS provide accreditation to the organic schemes of NOP and JAS?